 How the Data Kinetics consumer Insights engine weights & combines multiple sources

-I have spoken before about what I think one of the key differences between Data kinetics and most of the other marketing Insight systems out there is, that we that start from the basis that all human opinion is ‘kinetic’, or fluid, that is, opinions shift depending on who we humans are in front of and the culture we are in at that time, we can have different opinions, and express and them differently, more or less at the same time.
+The key differences between Data kinetics and most of the other marketing Insight systems is that we that start from the basis that all human opinion is ‘kinetic’, or fluid, that is, opinions slightly shift depending on who we in front of and the platform we are on, we can have different opinions more or less at the same time.

 This enables us to work with multiple sources of consumer insight and data.
-Below are the key sources we sources we work.
-As you can see they are many and varied.
+Below are the key sources we sources we work. .

 While multiple sources are excellent for getting us that ‘Total Human Insight, you need to understand that each has source has different strengths and weaknesses, accuracies and inaccuracies - which we will go into in a minute.

-Obviously they also have different levels of volume.
-For example, the source of ‘ethnography’, that is observing consumers in real time, delivers accurate data about product use in real time, however it is low in volume and can miss trends due to lack of scale - also people know they are observed, so behaviour does change.
+They also require different levels of volume to find accurate patterns and have different strengths and weaknesses.
+For example, the source ‘ethnography’, that is observing consumers in real time, delivers accurate data about product use in real time, however it is low in volume and can miss trends due to lack of scale - also people know they are observed, so behaviour does change.

 Survey data has scale, but the answers are skewed by the necessity to use consumers who have the inclination and time to fill out surveys.
 The act of payment also encourages panels to give answers – even if they don’t have an opinion - and again they know they are being judged - and nothing changes behaviour more than the knowledge we are being judged by our peers.

-Here is an overviewof the levels of volume we seek to obtain from each source.
+Here is an overview of the levels of volume we seek to obtain from each source as a core minimum.

-Strengths an weaknesses of consumer research data sources.
+Strengths and weaknesses of consumer research data sources.

-When it comes to different strengths and weaknesses of sources, we understand these and weight the results from different sources based on those strengths and weaknesses.
+When it comes to different strengths and weaknesses of sources, we understand these and weight depending on the client and campaign.
 For example, there are sources where consumers do not understand they are being monitored or reviewed - so they ask questions that perhaps they are embarrassed to ask on social, or highlight fears or barriers that they wont talk about in public.
 These include links that individuals click on, but also questions that are asked in Google and other search services.

 And here are the weaknesses.